openads-project/point_cloud_fusion/README.md

     docker compose up
     ```

-3. Inspect `/demo/points/fused` in RViz and adjust runtime parameters in
-   `rqt_reconfigure`.
+3. The `ros-parameter-gui` service starts `rqt` with the `rqt_reconfigure` plugin.
+You may use it to inspect and adjust the parameters of the `point_cloud_fusion` node while the demo is active.

 4. Stop the demo with `Ctrl+C`, remove its containers, and revoke GUI access: